Software¶

 Zammad uses Elasticsearch to

-This becomes increasingly important as the number of tickets in your system gets larger and larger.
+This becomes increasingly important the higher the number of tickets in your system gets.

 Hint